dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 Meanwhile, you can open Dendron's markdown preview by clicking the preview button on the left of the menu bar or by using the `> Markdown Preview Enhanced: Open Preview to the Side` command

 ![Markdown preview](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/trouble-md.png)

+### Still initializing.
+Please close this window and try again after Dendron has been initialized.

+When Dendron starts up, it initializes a local server which is responsible for indexing notes and fetching note metadata.
+Plugins like the preview depend on the server being initialized before activating.
+You'll know the server is initialized after you see a `Dendron is activated` notification.

 ## Linux